PejLab/ANEVAh_repo/README.md

 #### Haplotype-Based ANEVA

-A toolkit for quantifying genetic variation in gene dosage from allelic expression (AE) data. anevah implements the ANEVA method for haplotype-based AE data generated from phASER.
+Created by [Eric Song](esong@ucsd.edu) [Paul Hoffman](phoffman@nygenome.org) A toolkit for quantifying genetic variation in gene dosage from allelic expression (AE) data. anevah implements the ANEVA method for haplotype-based AE data generated from phASER.

 A tutorial for generating Vg estimates from raw data can be found with `vignette("anevah")`